microsoftgraph/android-java-snippets-sample/README.md

 The snippets project uses these classes to manage interactions with Microsoft Graph:

 ###Sample project organization
 The snippets project is comprised of two modules.
 The modular design enables you to build a new app based on this sample by importing the modules into your app.
-After you've imported the modules, use the code in the Office 365 Android unified API snippets [app](/app) module as an example of how to call methods in the other sample modules.
+After you've imported the modules, use the code in the snippets [app](/app) module as an example of how to call methods in the other sample modules.

 ###Modules in the snippets project
 * [`o365-Auth`](/o365-auth).
 This module contains the library calls to authenticate a user with Microsoft Graph.